 Takes place after the final review and then submission.

-If successful at the examination stage, with modifications if necessary, then the local authority will arrange for a neighbourhood plan referendum.
-If there is a majority yes vote, then the neighbourhood plan is made and becomes part of the statutory development plan for the area.
+If successful at the examination stage, with modifications if necessary, then the next stage is for the Local Authority to decide if the Plan will go to referendum, issuing a Decision Notice.
+If the Local Authority decides the Plan will go to referendum it is the Local Authority that organises and runs the referendum.
+If there is a majority yes vote, then the neighbourhood plan is made and becomes part of the statutory development plan for the area

 Follows a successful regulation 16 consultation.